-- Open Power BI, create a new report and upload the New User data from the Excel file - 2.
-Create a Shape map visual 😝
+- 1. Open Power BI, create a new report and upload the New User data from the Excel file - 2.
+Create a Shape map visual

-3. In Build visual, add Borough to Location & Number of Service users to Colour Saturation
+3. In Build visual, add Ward to Location & the field you're trying to count to Colour Saturation